luismartinezs/rockets/README.md

 Test the user interface: https://luismartinezs.github.io/rockets/

-Classroom exercise to demonstrate knowledge on JS DOM, ES6 and OOP.
+Classroom exercise to demonstrate knowledge on JS DOM, ES6, OOP and VCM pattern.

 The program generates two rocket objects upon user interaction with a simple interface.
 Each rocket has a predefined number of propellers.